dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/python/data_ingestion.md

 ## Object Conversion

-This is a mapping of Python object types to DuckDB [Logical Types](../../sql/data_types/overview.html):
+This is a mapping of Python object types to DataMiner [Logical Types](../../sql/data_types/overview.html):

 * `None` -> `NULL`
 * `bool` -> `BOOLEAN`